GinaSomara/interpreter/README.md

-A projet that simulates a Python Interpreter.
+A project that simulates a Python Interpreter.
 This project sorts and runs Python code.

 For more info -> http://ginasomara-portfolio.herokuapp.com